xytis/GURPS/Campaigns/Ravnica/pc_rozhe.md

 ## Working in Orzhova

 Oligarch Leszek Perun has purchased an high elf entertainer 10 years ago.
 She is part of his menagerie and only rarely is allowed to accompany Leszek to public events.
 His son Jaromir has taken a liking to that elf and usually takes her with him on daily basis.
 He finds the elf caring and warm, so he expects her to fill his needs for a mother.

 Jaromir is a human child birthed to Leszek only ten years prior.
 He is spoiled and obtrusive.
 He has a large birthmark on his neck which he exposes as a sign of a relation to Orzhov blood.
 In truth he has no Orzhov blood in his veins.

+# Dream of lost past

+## Teaser: Moms face

+A face of beautiful elven female comes into focus.
+Her eyes are emerald green and her thin lips are smiling.
+She has a birthmark below her right eye.
+Her silver hair is flowing straight down.
+You feel the softness of it with your hands.
+She turns her head, hair wave from the gentle motion.
+You feel a tickle on your nose.
+You sneeze and sit down in the middle of the night.
+The room is empty.
+A cool nights breeze is moving the curtains.